-State and local laws that prohibit smoking in workplaces, restaurants, and bars
+State laws that prohibit smoking in workplaces, restaurants, and bars

-Given the lingering damage secondhand smoke can inflict, many communities prohibit smoking in public to protect their residents from unwanted health risks.
-Here, the Livability Index gives credit to any state, city, or county that bans smoking in workplaces, restaurants, and bars.
+Given the lingering damage secondhand smoke can inflict, many states prohibit smoking in public to protect their residents from unwanted health risks.
+Here, the Livability Index gives credit to any state that bans smoking in workplaces, restaurants, and bars.

 Communities that have taken comprehensive steps to prepare for the aging of the U.S. population